christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 These features suggest that the model is building an internal representation of the physical setup described in the passage, tracking where objects and characters are placed.
 It’s also clear that several features are responsible for keeping track of John and Mark's movements and actions.
-For example, feature 11013 captures "mentions of specific individuals and their actions or states in personal narratives," while feature 9665 focuses on "phrases that emphasize ongoing actions or conditions."
+For example, feature 11013 captures *mentions of specific individuals and their actions or states in personal narratives*, while feature 9665 focuses on *phrases that emphasize ongoing actions or conditions*.
 This shows how the model segments and organizes different narrative elements through distinct features.

 <br>